tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Your crit range against demons and devils expands by 1, and when you score a critical hit against them, you deal triple damage instead of double damage.

 **Quirk:** Scourges self.

 ---

+#### Ten-Dragon-Punch Bracers

+When you score a critical hit, your crit range expands by 2 until the next time you score a critical hit, the next time an enemy scores a critical hit against you, or until your next full heal-up.

+**Quirk:** Practices in the dark.

+---